9r55hs/dai-lab-http-infrastructure/README.md

 Modify your docker compose file such that several instances of each server are started.
 Check that the reverse proxy distributes the connections between the different instances.
 Then, find a way to *dynamically* update the number of instances of each service with docker compose, without having to stop and restart the topology.

-### Acceptance criteria

-- [X] You can use docker compose to start the infrastructure with several instances of each server (static and dynamic).
-- [X] You can dynamically add and remove instances of each server.
-- [X] You can do a demo to show that _Traefik_ performs load balancing among the instances.
-- [X] If you add or remove instances, you can show that the load balancer is dynamically updated to use the available instances.
-- [X] You have **documented** your configuration in your report.

 ### Report

 Multiple instance of the different service can be deployed with the command: